thedevelopersworld/linux-junk-cleaner/README.md

 ./uninstall

-Uninstallation completed !......now all the realted files related to this application is removed
+Uninstallation completed !......now all the files related to this application is removed